aleyamaliki/aleyamaliki/README.md

 ## Junior Full Stack Engineer

 ### 🔭 I'm currently working on

-** - Full-stack web apps with React Router + Typescript
+- Full-stack web apps with React Router + Typescript
-- Side projects to sharpen my frontend and backend skills**
+- Side projects to sharpen my frontend and backend skills

 ### 🌱 I'm currently learning

-** - Typescript
+- Typescript
 - Backend development with PostgreSQL & Prisma
-- Writing cleaner and more maintainable code**
+- Writing cleaner and more maintainable code

 ### 🤝 I'm looking for help with

-**- Learning from experienced developers
+- Learning from experienced developers
-- Improving system design and project structure**
+- Improving system design and project structure

 ### 📫 How to reach me **intannuraleya31@gmail.com**

 ### ⚡ Fun fact

-**- I have 8 cats
+- I have 8 cats
-- Chocolate is my fav**
+- Chocolate is my fav
--

 👨‍💻 All of my projects are available at **[https://portfolio-aleya-maliki.pages.dev/](https://portfolio-aleya-maliki.pages.dev/)**

 <h3 align="left">Connect with me:</h3>